rafayafridi/apnacollege-demo/README.md

 # apnacollege-demo
 this is for practice
-authos - rafayafridi
+author - rafayafridi